Cost of Living in Ecuador

 If you are thinking about moving to Ecuador, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "You don't need a car in Cuenca because there is a tram, buses, and taxis that are very inexpensive, especially for seniors.
 That is a big savings just for gas, insurance and maintenance.
 In Cuenca, you do not need AC or heat.
 A little portable heater at breakfast will suffice.
 The water is very cheap, $8-$10/mo.
 Some may try to give you tourist prices on rent or buying.
 Shop around..
 There are some very reasonable prices.
 Plus, the interest rates for 1 year cd's so much better than US!
-Enjoy," said one expat in Ecuador.
+Enjoy," explained one expat living in Ecuador.

 "Much lower.
 We paid cash for our land and to build our house.
 Electric is about 100 per month.
 We get 2 trucks of water a month roughly and it equates to about $50/month in water.
 There are no other bills," explained one expat who made the move to Puerto Cayo.